 “The “chair” is missing a leg…if we lived in peace and in harmony with Nature, the leg would still be there and provide true stability and sustainability.”
-(Dr. Michèle Perrin-Taillat, Cochambaba Declaration of Rights of Mother Earth)
+(Dr. Michèle Perrin-Taillat, an advocate of the Cochambaba Declaration of Rights of Mother Earth)

 The initiative would acknowledge Nature as a living system, deserving inherent rights and protection just like humans.
 In western law, Nature is treated as a commodity and has no standing in court.
 This oversight in the law is at the core of the depletion and destruction endured by Nature.

 As a group, we marched down from the main entrance of the UN to the Place des Nations, which has become customary gathering space for people seeking to express themselves to the world.
 We followed the narrow pavement that runs alongside the Palais to the Place forming a single identity: thinking like one person.

 At first, while holding our #EarthToo signs made from recycled cardboard signaling what the movement is about, we felt somewhat embarrassed by the magnet-like attention we drew.
 People were staring as if we were delusional.
 The heavy rain and cold did not help either.
 But since we are in Switzerland, such weather is an everyday thing.
 It wasn’t easy but the cause was worth every minute that we spent outside in the cold.